sfeir-open-source/talk-control/README.md

     It has 2 purposes :

-    -   It recieves the events from master(s) and forward them to slaves
+    -   It receives and send events to master(s)
     -   It stores the state of the app : slide number, etc...

     Its job is to work as the **single source of truth** for the app.